-Lutein is a prominent constituent of green, leafy vegetables.
-I helped discover its role in human metabolism and nutrition in the 1980's.
-Since then, it has developed a role in vision and eye health as a dietary supplement.
-Since the eye contains neurological tissue, this has led to current interest in its possible benefits for the brain.
-In addition to eating green leafy vegetables, a daily dose of 12 mg of lutein is recommended.
+I helped discover the role of lutein and zeaxanthin in human metabolism and nutrition in the mid-1980s.
+Since then, they have developed a strong role in vision and eye health as a dietary supplement.
+Because the eye originates as neurological tissue, this also led to current interest in their brain health and memory benefits.